jdw1996/cryptopals/README.md

 All logic for Set `X` Challenge `Y` can be found in `haskell/setX/SetXChallengeY.hs`.

+**Disclaimer:** I wrote this code in the process of learning Haskell.
+It is not very nice.
+Once I know the language better, I hope to come back and rewrite it from scratch.

 ### Java

 In `java/`, run the `build.bash` script to build all programs.
 In `java/build/`,